 We recognise that there are many routes to success at degree level.
-Our Foundation Year in Built Environment specifically caters for those who lack the traditional entry qualifications to join the first year of a geography or environmental science degree.
+Our Foundation Year in Built Environment specifically caters for those who lack the traditional entry qualifications to join the first year of a civil engineering, construction or surveying degree.

 The foundation year has the benefit of being part of the extended degree.
 It gives you access to a range of activities and staff on the degree programme that you will continue your studies with.